-- No fish farmer may acquire or be in possession of any fish, aquatic life, or seaweed unless the fish, aquatic life, or seaweed was - purchased or acquired from another fish farmer or a licensed fish receiv-(a) er; or - (b) lawfully bred or cultivated by the fish farmer; or - harvestable spat that settled on fish farm structures if- (c) - the structures were lawfully placed or erected in the fish farm; and (i) - (ii) the spat was of a species specified in the fish farmer's registration for the fish farm. - (2) The chief executive may, by notice in the Gazette, grant exemptions from subsection (1)- - (a) in respect of a specified fish farmer, class of fish farmers, or fish farmers generally: - in respect of 1 or more species or states of fish, aquatic life, or seaweed. (b) - In deciding whether to grant an exemption, the chief executive must have re-(3) gard to- - (a) the origin of the fish, aquatic life, or seaweed; and - the species life cycle and state of the fish, aquatic life, or seaweed; and (b) - (c) the quantities of the fish, aquatic life, or seaweed; and - (d) any other matter that the chief executive considers relevant. - (4) The chief executive may grant an exemption to a specified fish farmer only if the fish farmer has- - (a) applied, on an approved form, to the chief executive for the exemption; and - (b) paid the prescribed fee (if any). - Every person who contravenes subsection (1) commits an offence and is liable (5) to the penalty set out in section 252(3). - In proceedings for an offence relating to a contravention of subsection (1),- (6) - the prosecutor need not assert in the charging document that the exceptions set out in paragraphs (a) to (c) do not apply; and - the burden of proving that any of the exceptions set out in paragraphs (a) (b) to (c) applies lies on the defendant.
+- (1) No fish farmer may acquire or be in possession of any fish, aquatic life, or seaweed unless the fish, aquatic life, or seaweed was- - (a) purchased or acquired from another fish farmer or a licensed fish receiver; or - (b) lawfully bred or cultivated by the fish farmer; or - (c) harvestable spat that settled on fish farm structures if- - (i) the structures were lawfully placed or erected in the fish farm; and - (ii) the spat was of a species specified in the fish farmer's registration for the fish farm. - (2) The chief executive may, by notice, grant exemptions from subsection (1)- - (a) in respect of a specified fish farmer, class of fish farmers, or fish farmers generally: - (b) in respect of 1 or more species or states of fish, aquatic life, or seaweed. - (3) In deciding whether to grant an exemption, the chief executive must have regard to- - (a) the origin of the fish, aquatic life, or seaweed; and - (b) the species life cycle and state of the fish, aquatic life, or seaweed; and - (c) the quantities of the fish, aquatic life, or seaweed; and - (d) any other matter that the chief executive considers relevant. - (4) The chief executive may grant an exemption to a specified fish farmer only if the fish farmer has- - (a) applied, on an approved form, to the chief executive for the exemption; - (b) paid the prescribed fee (if any). - (5) Every person who contravenes subsection (1) commits an offence and is liable to the penalty set out in section 252(3).

+- (6) In proceedings for an offence relating to a contravention of subsection (1),- - (a) the prosecutor need not assert in the charging document that the exceptions set out in paragraphs (a) to (c) do not apply; and - (b) the burden of proving that any of the exceptions set out in paragraphs (a) to (c) applies lies on the defendant. - (7) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).